ekeilty17/ekeilty17.github.io/_posts/boolean-algebra-series/2023-01-02-axioms-and-operations.md

   * $a \vee (b \wedge c) = (a \vee b) \wedge (a \vee c)$

-For those well-versed in abstract algebra, these axioms may look awfully similar to those of a <a href="http://people.reed.edu/~mayer/math112.html/html1/node16.html" target="_blank">field</a>
+For those well-versed in abstract algebra, these axioms may look awfully similar to those of a <a href="http://people.reed.edu/~mayer/math112.html/html1/node16.html" target="_blank">field</a>.

 <br>

 ## Fundamental Operations

 The above axioms define the behavior of the operations $\neg$, $\wedge$, and $\vee$.
-Given these axioms, these operations are forced.
-We can show this via a **truth table**, which shows all possible combinations of inputs to the operations.
+Given these axioms, the result of all possible combinations of inputs to these operations are fixed.
+We show their truth tables below.

 |                |        | $\color{green}T$ | $\color{red}F$   |
 |----------------|:------:|:----------------:|:----------------:|